pythonpune/design/README.md

-# Python Pune Design
+# PythonPune Design

-This repository records task and engagements for the Python Pune Design.
+This repository keep record of tasks and engagements for the PythonPune Design.

-## Future Plans

-- Create Python Pune landing page

 If you have any ideas, feel free to open ticket with detailed description.
 Your suggestion, feedbacks are helpful.
 If you wish to